apache/sling-site/src/main/jbake/content/documentation/bundles/models.md

 results in the registration of a servlet with the resource type and extension specified and a selector of 'model' (overridable through the `@Exporter` annotation's `selector` attribute).
 When this servlet is invoked, the `Resource` will be adapted to the model, exported as a `java.lang.String` (via the named Exporter) and then returned to the client.
+The `ExportServlet` only supports models for adaptable `org.apache.sling.api.resource.Resource` or `org.apache.sling.api.SlingHttpServletRequest`.
+If a model is adaptable from both the `Resource` is used.

 # Registration of Sling Models classes via bnd plugin